Romanesque Country Churches

 Pieve di Brancoli

-It is one of the most interesting examples of Romanesque art in Lucca, it houses a wealth of fine works by the “Comacini masters as the baptismal font and the splendid 13th century pulpit.
+This is one of the most interesting examples of Romanesque art and architecture in Lucca.
+It houses a wealth of fine works by the “Comacini” masters (stone masons and sculptors from the Como Lake area) such as the baptismal font and the splendid 13th-century pulpit.

 Pieve di S. Gennaro

-Very suggestive church which houses intact one of the few signed pulpits of the 12th century and an earthenware statue attributed to Leonardo da Vinci.
+This is an extremely suggestive church which houses one of the few signed pulpits of the 12th century and an earthenware statue attributed to Leonardo da Vinci.

 Pieve di S.Maria del Giudice

-The striking limestone extracted from the mountains of Pisa exult the purity and beauty of this Romanesque church making it one of the most beautiful in the plains of Lucca.
+The striking limestone extracted from the mountains of Pisa exult the purity and beauty of this Romanesque church making it one of the most beautiful in the territory of Lucca.

-Two churches can be visited in half a day.
+Two churches can be visited in a half day tour.

 Some of these churches can only be reached by mini bus.